Are Publishers Clearing House Sweepstakes Scams?

 Does the prize have a high value?
-PCH doesn't contact winners of prizes worth more than a couple of hundred dollars by email or by telephone.
+PCH doesn't contact winners of prizes worth more than a couple of hundred dollars by email, bulk mail, or telephone.
 They appear in person or send a certified letter.

 Is It Worth Your Time to Enter PCH Sweepstakes?

 There are some good reasons to add PCH's giveaways to your daily sweepstakes routine.
 PCH offers truly life-changing prizes that are fun to dream about winning.
 And although the odds are extremely long, at least you don't have to pay to enter, like you must with lotteries.

 Remember that you don't have to win a SuperPrize to benefit from PCH giveaways.
 Aside from their multi-million-dollar giveaways, Publishers Clearing House also offers several other drawings and many of them have better odds.
 PCH Search and Win gives away prizes every few minutes, and PCH Games lets you win prizes and tokens just for playing online games.